odoo-dev/odoo/doc/howtos/rdtraining/16_guidelines_pr.rst

     $ git checkout master #Two new files will be downloaded README.md and .gitignore

 Note that if your work is already in a :ref:`Git and GitHub configured folder <howto/rdtraining/02_setup/development_repository>` the previous steps are not needed.
-This is going to be the case when you will start working in the 'odoo' or 'enterprise' folders.
+This is the case when you start working in the 'odoo' or 'enterprise' folders.